unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 </ItemGroup>
 ```

 You can also make specific files to be `UnoImage` using VisualStudio, by right-clicking on the file and selecting `Properties` and then `Build Action` and selecting `UnoImage`.
-The image below shows how it looks like:
+The image below shows what it looks like:

 ![UnoImage Build Action](Assets/UnoImage_BuildAction.png)